Zillow-sam-and-matt/Zillow/README.md

     - A Pythong file containing a function that fits, predicts, and evaluates the final model on the test data.

 - A presentation that summarizes our findings about the drivers of the single unit property values.

-- zillow_presentation.pptx
-    - A PowerPoint file that contains the slides used in the presentation
+    - Slides for presentation can be found [here](https://docs.google.com/presentation/d/1aJSTMMlCU5ACdLbArS9C1LgzC6zFv2dAd3x1y8eyJJs/edit?usp=sharing).

 ## Data Dictionary